impostorsguides/impostorsguides.github.io/index.md

 This is "David and Goliath" on Github.

-I want to help newbie developers grok complex, widely-used open-source programs that they might otherwise be too intimidated to approach.
+I want to help newbie developers understand complex, widely-used open-source programs that they might otherwise be too intimidated to approach.

+I have a theory that this understanding will help people who suffer from impostor syndrome feel less like impostors.
+This site is an attempt to test that theory, both on them and on myself.

 # Who is this site for?